nang-dev/automated_youtube_channel/README.md

 6. Create an instagram account and follow accounts you want to scrape from

-7. Open main.py in a text editor and fill in necessary information
+7. Open config.py in a text editor and fill in credentials

-8. Open config.py in a text editor and fill in credentials
+8. Open main.py in a text editor and fill in necessary information, such as MAX_CLIP_LENGTH.

 9. Run `python3 main.py` in your computer terminal (terminal or cmd).
 You have to sign in to your Youtube Account through the link the script will give you.
 It's going to ask you: "Please visit this URL to authorize this application:..." so you copy that link, paste it in your browser, and then sign into your Google account.
 Then paste the authentication code you get back into your terminal.